muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -e &lt;emulator&gt;
-Note!
+NOTE!
 This option is *only* applicable when using the `-f attractmode` option.
 It sets the *emulator* to be used when generating the `attractmode` game list.
 On RetroPie the emulator name is mostly the same as the platform.
 ###### Example(s)
 ```
 Skyscraper -p snes -f attractmode -e snes